opensearch-project/documentation-website/_clients/javascript/index.md

 The `memoryCircuitBreaker` object contains two fields:

 - `enabled`: A Boolean used to turn the circuit breaker on or off.
 Defaults to `false`.
 - `maxPercentage`: The threshold that determines whether the circuit breaker engages.
-Valid values are [0, 1].
+Valid values are floats in the [0, 1] range that represent percentages in decimal form.
 Any value that exceeds that range will correct to `1.0`.

 The following example instantiates a client with the circuit breaker enabled and its threshold set to 80% of the available heap size limit: